amit-node/amit-node.github.io/README.md

-# amit-node.github.io
+For Blogging, showcasing projects and writitng random stuff.

-for Blogging, showcasing projects and writitng random stuff.
+I changed publishing source as NONE from MAIN.
+Need to check the effect it'll make.